grpc/grpc.io/content/blog/optimizing-grpc-part-1.md

 ---
+title: So You Want to Optimize gRPC - Part 1
 author: Carl Mastrangelo
 author-link: https://github.com/carl-mastrangelo
 company: Google
 company-link: https://www.google.com
-date: "2018-03-06T00:00:00Z"
+date: 2018-03-06
-published: true
-title: So You Want to Optimize gRPC - Part 1
-url: blog/optimizing-grpc-part-1
 ---

 A common question with gRPC is how to make it fast.
 The gRPC library offers users access to high